 Then we tested him for heartworm … and the test came up positive.
 Our boss wasn’t surprised: Julian had obviously been neglected and allowed to run loose.
 It was no shock to find he was not on a preventative.
 She said the best thing to do was to put him down.
 With his scars and the HW+ there was no way he was going to get adopted, and we don’t have the facilities to treat his HW anyway.

-We discussed that decision, and it ended with me offering to foster him through HW treatment and help raise funds to cover the expenses.
+I offered to foster him through HW treatment and help raise funds to cover the expenses.
 He came home with me today.
 We will provide him with the needed care and quiet environment to get him through his treatment.
 I will also work on healing his remaining scars … vitamin E oil works wonders!

 April 12, 2017 by Doug

 Julian has been here two days and has settled in nicely.
 He has met and gets along with all the other dogs here, and he LOVES our big play yard.
 He’s fond of just sitting in a shady spot of grass and chilling.

 I’m having a hard time getting him to eat.
 I’ve tried several brands of kibble and he keeps burying the dish in the gravel floor of his pen.
 That’s going to draw bugs and maybe vermin.

 April 15, 2017 by Doug

 Amy Huff brought Sylvia for a visit today and brought her teenage daughter, Jessie, with her.
 Jess has the stamina to run and play with Julian and the two of them had a great time playing keep-away with a ropey toy.
 By the time they were done, both were exhausted.